 Social engineering often targets the person whose information the attacker is trying to glean, but it may also target those who have access to that information, such as accountants or customer service representatives.
 These attacks can take place via various media, including phone, email, snail mail, text message, and online chat.

-Many online scams we’ve written about in the past center around social engineering, including phishing attacks, elder fraud, dating scams, and tax scams.
+Many online scams we’ve written about in the past involve social engineering techniques, including phishing attacks, elder fraud, dating scams, and tax scams.
 Plenty of schemes center around getting people to hand over financial information, money, or goods directly.
 But often scammers are only after a small set of seemingly harmless information for use in a broader scam.

 Here a few examples of schemes involving social engineering to illustrate the type and scope of these attacks.